 Decide on your big-picture goals for your content strategy

 What your content architecture eventually looks like will largely depend on what you hope to accomplish from your website and your content strategy in general.
-Therefore, it’s best to start by defining your objectives before moving on to more specific components.
-For example, if your primary goal is to increase brand awareness through thought leadership, the way you lay out and manage you content is going to look quite different than if you are trying to drive leads to make an online purchase.
+Therefore, starting by defining your objectives before moving on to more specific components is best.
+For example, if your primary goal is to increase brand awareness through thought leadership, the way you lay out and manage your content will look quite different than if you are trying to drive leads to make an online purchase.

-Omni-channel content delivery is a must in an era that is dominated by mobile devices and ubiquitous broadband connections.
+Omnichannel content delivery is a must in an era dominated by mobile devices and ubiquitous broadband connections.
 The tricky thing for marketers is that not all types of content translate across all platforms.
-Your content architecture has to be set up to recognize this reality and take advantage of it, by exploiting the specific attributes of different channels and diverting certain types of content away from others.
+Your content architecture has to be set up to recognize this reality and take advantage of it by exploiting the specific attributes of different channels and diverting certain types of content away from others.

 Consider your objectives from a content editor’s perspective

-The structure of your content architecture will end up largely defining the experience for your editors.
-Think about the processes that will need to be accomplished on a regular basis, and ensure that your framework includes a plan to optimize them.
-Remember: your content can only do its job when it’s presented in the correct way, and your editors will only be able to reliably reach your audience with it when the system meets their specific needs.
+The structure of your content architecture will mainly define the experience for your editors.
+Think about the processes that need to be accomplished regularly, and ensure that your framework includes a plan to optimize them.
+Remember: your content can only do its job when it’s presented correctly, and your editors will only be able to reliably reach your audience with it when the system meets their specific needs.

 Begin to map the high-level content workflows

-Once you have outlined your objectives, set concrete benchmarks and evaluated the needs and capabilities of your end-users, then you can begin to piece together the ways in which your content, technology, people and workflows will interact in order to maintain equilibrium.
-Each of these four factors are essential to building a long-term, effective content architecture.
+Once you have outlined your objectives, set concrete benchmarks and evaluated the needs and capabilities of your end-users, you can begin to piece together how your content, technology, people and workflows will interact to maintain equilibrium.
+These four factors are essential to building a long-term, effective content architecture.

 Focus on processes that will yield the greatest efficiency improvements

 After outlining the high-level processes, you can finally begin to dig deeply into the workflows that will define your content management strategy.
-As you do this, the need for efficiency will become clear—your content editors are going to be working with limited resources in order to meet the exacting demands of the audience.
+As you do this, the need for efficiency will become clear—your content editors will be working with limited resources to meet the exacting demands of the audience.

 Build a content architecture for the future, not just the present

 So far, we’ve discussed how your content architecture needs to be based on specific objectives, structured around workflows and user-friendly, but there’s still one component lacking: you must also make sure that it’s adaptable.
-Your goals, audience composition and size, capabilities, and technological infrastructure are going to evolve over time (to say nothing of market forces).
+Your goals, audience composition and size, capabilities, and technological infrastructure will evolve (to say nothing of market forces).
 You can’t predict the future, but you can make sure your content architecture can be adapted to fit new realities.

 Unfortunately, content management is only as strong as the least efficient workflow contained within.
 If research, drafting and copyediting a piece of content can be completed in 4 hours, but it takes three days to create a page, it’s easy to see how inefficiencies will eventually cause mounting problems.

 Don’t put your content editors in this position.
 Use this time to outline workflows that address the inherent inefficiencies in your process.
-Shift greater resources to tasks that other facets are dependent on, so that you can minimize the amount of inactivity and be prepared to engage with your audience at the exact right moment—after all, timing is everything in marketing.
+Shift greater resources to tasks that other facets depend on so that you can minimize the amount of inactivity and be prepared to engage with your audience at the exact right moment—after all, timing is everything in marketing.

 Have your CMS set up to take advantage of your specific workflow structure

-The functions of your content strategy will largely be run through your content management system (CMS), and how well your CMS aligns with your internal workflows will play a big role in the success of your campaigns.
+The functions of your content strategy will primarily be run through your content management system (CMS), and how well your CMS aligns with your internal workflows will play a significant role in the success of your campaigns.
 Setting your goals and mapping out your workflows can be done independently of any CMS platform, but now it’s time to choose a system and set up its functions with your specific processes in mind.
-The software developers who configure your CMS should be given guidance in terms of how they can position the various capabilities for your benefit.
+The software developers who configure your CMS should be given guidance regarding how they can position the various capabilities for your benefit.

 Ensure the system is user-friendly

 Your CMS will be in the hands of the end-users, which in this case will likely be your content editors.
-Make sure you choose a platform that is aligned with their skill level and makes their job easier.
+Make sure you choose a platform aligned with their skill level, making their job easier.

 For example, modern HTML and rich text editing platforms offer unparalleled creativity and nearly limitless possibilities in terms of design.
-However, they typically feature steep learning curves, and require more time to avoid looking unfinished.
-Alternatively, there are many CMS platforms that take plain content and structure it automatically.
+However, they typically feature steep learning curves and require more time to avoid looking unfinished.
+Alternatively, many CMS platforms take explicit content and structure it automatically.
 These systems are simple enough for anyone to use instantly, but they also inhibit freedom of design and creativity.

 Think about how your CMS will accommodate future needs and capabilities

 Just as before, adaptability is paramount.
-You want your CMS to be usable right out of the box, but you also want to ensure that it can grow with you, and won’t inhibit you at a critical juncture.
+You want your CMS to be used right out of the box, but you also want to ensure that it can grow with you and won’t inhibit you at a critical juncture.
 A bespoke platform may fit your content strategy like a glove right now, but how much will it cost to add features when you need them?
-Open source platforms offer incredible flexibility in terms of modifications, but they require more work to tailor specific functions to your exact standards.
+Open source platforms offer incredible modification flexibility but require more work to tailor specific functions to your exact standards.

-The big aspects of your content architecture, such as your goals, the perceived value of the audience and brand integrity, are likely to occupy your thoughts as you build your processes.
+The significant aspects of your content architecture, such as your goals, the perceived audience value and brand integrity, will likely occupy your thoughts as you build your processes.
 However, the details often matter just as much in content management as the big-picture issues.

-Things that seemed small in the past—including image re-sizing, load times for large media, SEO and accessibility—will become vital as you begin to configure your CMS.
-Make sure the platform is set up so that any of these issues that are important to your content are addressed every single time you publish something.
+Things that seemed small in the past—including image re-sizing, load times for large media, SEO and accessibility—will become vital as you configure your CMS.
+Make sure the platform is set up so that any of these issues important to your content are addressed every time you publish something.